SteeltoeOSS/Documentation/api/v4/management/hypermedia.md

 ```

 > [!NOTE]
-> It is recommended that you use `AddAllActuators()` instead of adding individual actuators,
+> It is recommended that you use `AddAllActuators()` instead of adding individual actuators;
-> which enables individually turning them on/off at runtime via configuration.
+> this enables individually turning them on/off at runtime via configuration.

 ## Sample Output

 This endpoint returns a list of management endpoints, including itself.

-The response will always be returned as JSON, like this:
+The response is always returned as JSON:

 ```json
 {